MoserMichael/myenv/README.md

-                  sg <search-term> grep alias for searching in all go source files under current directory show show help text on all utility aliases/functions that have <name>_usage variable defined showunhealthypods show only pods that are not quite well. tk <session-name> kill a tmux session (with completion) tls lists all tmux sessions
+                  sg <search-term> grep alias for searching in all go source files under current directory show show help text on all utility aliases/functions that have <name>_usage variable defined showunhealthypods show only pods that are not quite well. straceprefix put this before command to run strace (put into strace.log) tk <session-name> kill a tmux session (with completion) tls lists all tmux sessions
                   tn <session-name> creates a new tmux session